What are OTC decongestants?

 Decongestant nose sprays and drops are also available over the counter.
-However, these products shouldn’t be used for more than 3 days because your body can become dependent on them.
+However, these products shouldn’t be used for more than 3 days.
+Your body can become dependent on them.
 If you become dependent on these medicines, your nose may feel even more stuffed up when you quit using them.
 This is known as the “rebound effect.”

 Is pseudoephedrine safe?
 Why is it sold behind the counter?

-Yes, pseudoephedrine is a safe and effective decongestant when taken as directed.
-However, some people use OTC pseudoephedrine illegally by combining it with other products to make methamphetamine (“meth”), an illegal and dangerous street drug.
-To help prevent people from making meth, OTC medicines that contain pseudoephedrine are sold behind the counter.
-In most states, you do not need a prescription from your doctor to buy these medicines, but you will have to ask your pharmacist for them.
-Additional restrictions for pseudoephedrine include the following:
+Pseudoephedrine is safe and effective when taken as directed.
+But some people use OTC pseudoephedrine illegally.
+They combine it with other products to make methamphetamine (“meth”).
+Meth is an illegal and dangerous street drug.
+To help keep people from making meth, OTC medicines that contain pseudoephedrine are sold behind the counter.
+In most states, you don’t need a prescription from your doctor to buy these medicines.
+But you will have to ask your pharmacist for them.
+Additional restrictions include:

-- Limit on the amount an individual can purchase each month
+- Limit on the amount you can purchase each month.

-- Requirement to show photo identification when purchasing the medicine
+- You must show photo identification when purchasing the medicine.

 How do decongestants work?

-Decongestants work by narrowing blood vessels in the lining of the nose.
-This reduces how much blood flows through the area so that swollen tissue inside the nose shrinks and air can pass through more easily.
+Decongestants work by narrowing the blood vessels in your nose.
+Swollen tissue inside the nose shrinks, and air can pass through more easily.

-- If you are taking a prescription medicine, ask your doctor if it’s okay to also take an OTC decongestant.
+- If you’re taking a prescription medicine, ask your doctor if it’s okay to also take an OTC decongestant.

 - Don’t use more than 1 OTC decongestant medicine at a time unless your doctor says it’s okay.
-They may have similar active ingredients that add up to be too much medicine.
+Multiple medicines may have similar active ingredients that add up to be too much medicine.

 How can I safely store OTC decongestants?

-Talk to your doctor before using a decongestant if you have any of the following health problems:
+Talk to your https://familydoctor.org/condition/glaucoma/doctor before using a decongestant if you have any of the following health problems:

 Can OTC decongestants cause problems with any other medicines I take?